Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.1/layout/grid.md

 ## Grid options

-While Bootstrap uses `em`s or `rem`s for defining most sizes, `px`s are used for grid breakpoints and container widths.
+While Boosted uses `em`s or `rem`s for defining most sizes, `px`s are used for grid breakpoints and container widths.
 This is because the viewport width is in pixels and does not change with the [font size](https://drafts.csswg.org/mediaqueries-3/#units).

-See how aspects of the Bootstrap grid system work across multiple devices with a handy table.
+See how aspects of the Boosted grid system work across multiple devices with a handy table.

 We have include a security margin for container fluid.
 The goal is to fit exactly the desired content width at the targetted resolution.
 [comment]: # Boosted mod